Petroleum Acreage Release Canning Basin

 Canning Basin prospectivity

 The onshore Canning Basin is a large, intracratonic, predominantly Paleozoic basin that ranges in age from Ordovician to Cretaceous.
-It is significantly under explored for hydrocarbon resources, with relatively minor oil and gas production, although widespread shows at many stratigraphic levels and in different geological settings indicate that there are four active petroleum systems.
+It is significantly under explored, with relatively minor oil and gas production, although widespread shows at many stratigraphic levels and in different geological settings show that there are four active petroleum systems.
 Despite these positive indicators, the Canning Basin may be the least explored Paleozoic basin in the world.
 Further exploration is warranted given that:

-- The Canning Basin has only four wells/10 000 km2, compared with the Paleozoic basins of North America which average 500 wells/10 000 km2
+- The Canning Basin has close to six wells/10 000 km2, compared with the Paleozoic basins of North America which average 500 wells/10 000 km2

 - Only a small number of valid structural tests exist in the basin